 - Benefit #6: Managers get an accurate picture of performance

 - Free courses on continuous performance management

-Continuous performance management makes it easier for managers and team members to recognize career development opportunities that are mutually beneficial to individual and corporate goals.
+Continuous performance management (when implemented via the right employee performance management system) makes it easier for managers and team members to recognize career development opportunities that are mutually beneficial to individual and corporate goals.

 Threats that undermine your organization’s adaptability and competitiveness, like gaping skills or competency gaps, are quickly identified, diagnosed and dealt with.